WSPG: Programming

 ESPN Spartanburg was run by Matt Smith, known as "Smitty" on air.
 Smith worked at the station before the change to an all sports format.
 He created and co hosted what is now known as Open Mic Daily, the station's weekday afternoon sports call in show.
 In May 2012 Smith took over operations of the station from Mark Hauser, who had served as President and General Manager.
 Hauser is the long time "Voice of the Wofford College Terriers" and one of the co-hosts of Open Mic Daily.
 Hauser is also well known as the former voice of the Greenville Braves.
-Ryan Clary is co-host of Open Mic Daily.
-Clary is the voice of the Spartanburg Vikings and the Presbyterian College Blue Hose.
+Ryan Clary is co-host of Open Mic.
+Clary is the voice of the Spartanburg Vikings and the USC Upstate Spartans.

+Open Mic is in its 20th year on the radio in Spartanburg.
+It's Spartanburg's longest running radio show and is currently hosted by Ryan Clary, Joe Skinner, and Brett Loftis.

 Bump and Run is Spartanburg County's only locally produced morning show.
-Bump and Run airs weekday mornings from 7am-9am.
+Bump and Run airs weekday mornings from 7 am-9 am.
 The current host for the show is Tyler Shugart.
 Tyler formally hosted a radio show at WBCU in Union and called games for Union County High School.
 Tyler also is a contributing columnist for the Union Times.